PieterCooreman/ASPPY/README.md

 Refer AI vibe-coding agents (like OpenCode, Claude Code, Codex agents, Cursor, GitHub Copilot) to the developers.md file, which provides important context and guidelines before starting any development in ASPPY.
 This reduces development time and cost by 30–40% and significantly improves code quality, even when using free AI coding agents.

-The prompt builder comes in two flavors:
+The prompt builder comes in two flavours:

 - [MVC Prompt Builder](https://pietercooreman.github.io/ASPPY/prompt-builder.html) - ASPPY prompt builder when using vibe coding tools
 - [SPA (React + ASPPY) Prompt Builder](https://pietercooreman.github.io/ASPPY/prompt-builder-spa.html) - ASPPY prompt builder when using vibe coding tools